BrickMMO/wic/index.markdown

 and then complete assigned task which progressively become more difficult.
 This format provides students with as close to a real-world work environment as possible while still maintaining the comfort of the classroom and the support of fellow students and faculty.

+Workong on someone else's code is a sill often found lacking in new grads.

 In this research project we modify a programming course to closely resemble that of a typical software startup development environment.
 The software being developed in this research project is called BrickMMO: a Smart City Development Platform for use with LEGO bricks.